 The Legal Overview – Is Comprehensive Coverage Required?

 There isn’t a single state that requires comprehensive coverage, but for people who finance or lease their car, their lender or lessee will probably require it.
 Lenders and lessees are the true owners of the vehicle, so they’ll want to make sure they’re protected in the event of a problem.
 For the same reasons, you’ll rarely be able to purchase comprehensive coverage without also buying bodily injury and collision coverage.

 Who Needs Comprehensive Coverage?

-Almost all drivers are at risk for the above, so the short answer to the question is, “Everybody.”
-Now, deer collisions may be a little rarer, but the rest of the stuff on the list can happen to almost anyone.
+Almost all drivers are at risk for the above, so the short answer to the question is, “everybody.”
+Now, deer collisions and tornadoes may be a little rarer, but the rest of the stuff on the list can happen to almost anyone.

 If you live in a high-crime area with a serious threat of auto theft and vandalism, you’ll probably have some peace of mind with comprehensive coverage.
 There were nearly three-quarters of a million cases of car theft last year.

-And, if you live in an area with terrible weather – like Dallas, Texas – then you really do need comprehensive coverage.
+And, if you live in an area with unpredictable weather – like Dallas, Texas or Miami, Florida – then you really do need comprehensive coverage.
 Hail damage can be very costly.
 A tornado can destroy your car.
 Floods and fires can also wreak havoc.
 If you live in an area where natural disasters are an issue, you should strongly consider this type of coverage.

 If you’ve decided that comprehensive coverage is the right option for your car insurance policy, get in touch with your insurance agent today.
 He or she will be able to point you in the right direction.